halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 sh -c "echo \$\$ > /tmp/cgrp/x/cgroup.procs"
 ```

 This is a blind attack, which means we won't get any explicit feedback.
 If successful it would execute the script at `/exploit`.
-In this case, it will
+In this case, it will copy the contents of a file (`flag.txt`) from a user's home folder on the host system to a target location in the container.

 If you were trying to recreate this lab in your own VM, you would likely want an environment that supported this hybrid, so you could achieve the release-agent exploit.
 Of course, newer Linux distros have moved away from v1 entirely, and therefore no longer support cgroups release agents.
 If this were Ubuntu 21.10 or higher, that exploit would fail.